palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

    green check mark or a red X.

    .. image:: ../Images//AnatomyofaProblem_Feedback.png
-    :alt: Image of feedback checkmark and x from a student's point of view
+    :alt: Image of feedback check mark and x from a student's point of view

 #. **Correct answer.** Most problems require that the instructor specify
    a single correct answer.